Constitutional Court Procedure Act

 (The Setting Up of Chambers and Their Composition and Presiding Justice)

-The President and the Vice-President of the Judicial Yuan shall sit in and preside over one Camber, respectively.
+The President and the Vice-President of the Judicial Yuan shall sit in and preside over one Chamber, respectively.
 Each of the other Chambers shall be presided over by the most senior Justice, or in the case of equal seniority, the eldest Justice, thereof.

 Chamber membership shall be altered every two years.